daistarr/Renewable_Energy_Project/README.md

 ### 7. Takeaways

 * **Optimal Predictive Model**: The ARIMA Non-Stationary model stands out as the most suitable for this dataset.

-Foremost in Future Growth: Solar energy is forecasted to witness the most substantial growth in the next decade.
+* **Foremost in Future Growth**: Solar energy is forecasted to witness the most substantial growth in the next decade.

 * **Navigating Towards Renewables**: A discernible upward trend in several renewable sources, notably solar, wind, and biofuels, signals a pivot towards enhanced sustainable energy practices.
 The pronounced rises in solar and wind generation may be indicative of periods where policies or incentives were introduced to promote renewable energies.